gcwioro/vite-plugin-vue-i18n-typescript/README.md

 // ... your custom logic
 ```

-### Configuration & Customization
+## Configuration Options

-The plugin provides an options API to customize its behavior.
-You can pass an options object to
+The plugin provides comprehensive options to customize its behavior.
-`unpluginVueI18nDtsGeneration()` in your Vite config to override things like the locales path, output file location,
-base locale, etc.

-### Custom Options Example
+### Example Configuration

 ```typescript
 /// <reference types="./vite-env-override" />